 Click on the picture to enter main site

-This picture was provided by my friend and communications guru, Ross Biddle, a (very slowly) circumnavigating Australian and skipper of Gemini.
-He has a 45 ft US built yacht with power supplies and computer hardware that make me green with envy.
+This picture was provided by my friend and communications guru, Ross Biddle, skipper of Gemini, a 45 ft US built yacht with power supplies and computer hardware that make me green with envy.

 If you are a dinghy sailor, coastal cruising yachtsman, motor boater or a long distance, blue water sailor, then you will know that weather is important.
 Also, that weather is complicated as this satellite image, provided by a cruising yachtsman, shows.

 Weather services are also complicated and, although there are many very useful links to weather forecasts, few have any explanatory text.
 This site provides many links to forecasts that, from experience, are useful to sailors.
 Its object is to inform all sailors about weather, weather forecasts and how to use them.
 Forecast sources include many Internet sites as well as, and most importantly, the Global Maritime Distress and Safety System.